Connecting G Suite with Auth0

 If you are planning to connect to G Suite enterprise domains, you will need to enable the Admin SDK service.

 Navigate to the Library page of the API Manager.

 Select Admin SDK from the list of APIs:

 Enable and Configure the Auth0 Enterprise Connection

-- Scroll down to the row for Google Apps, and click the Add New plus icon.
+Scroll down to the row for G Suite, and click the Create New plus icon.